About

 In February 2020, we moved into our new school in Greenfield, purpose built especially for Bright Futures School and financed by local company Robert Scott and Son.

-The school is on one floor and consists of 16 dedicated classrooms, ideal for 1-1 work.
+The school is on one floor and consists of 16 dedicated classrooms.
 There are two dining areas where pupils meet and eat together at break and lunchtimes, plus a kitchen area suitable for cooking sessions.

 Building courtesy of Robert Scott & Son